MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

 ## Troubleshooting

-* **SPLIT**: If you try to use this sample and run into an error regarding `split` from the `parse-multipart` library, verify that you are sending the `filename` property in your multiform data and that you are sending the `content-type` header into the function
+* **SPLIT**: If you try to use this sample and run into an error regarding `split` from the `parse-multipart` library, verify that you're sending the `filename` property in your multiform data and that you're sending the `content-type` header into the function
 * **Debug in Dev Container**: If you run this app in its dev container in Visual Studio Code, make sure the Azure Function extensions in installed and _enabled_ in the dev container.
 You may have to rebuild the container.